-Buying a house can be intimidating, and the rapidly changing real estate market is making many house hunters uneasy.
-This is especially true for homeowners who need to move out of necessity.
-On top of making sure they can buy a home, many qualified homebuyers are wondering if they should buy a house.
+Buying a house can be intimidating, especially when the real estate market changes so frequently and so quickly.
+It’s even more unsettling for homeowners who have to move out of necessity.
+In addition to making sure they’re able to buy a home, many qualified homebuyers wonder if they should buy a house in the present market.

 But before you begin the process, ensure you’re ready to reap the benefits of homeownership.
 Here’s how to tell if you’re ready to buy:

-Selling while buying a home?
+Need to sell and buy a home?
 When you work with Orchard, we can give you a guaranteed offer on your current home so it doesn't hold you back from buying a new one.
-You'll be saving as much as $5,000 in moving costs, too.
 Get started with a free home valuation — our estimates are 30% more accurate than leading estimates.

 The market is evolving.
 The impact of the changing real estate landscape comes down to the circumstances of the individual homebuyer and seller.
 The answer to whether or not now is a good time to buy a house depends on who you are:

-These small decreases in home values are unlikely to offset rising mortgage rates, so homeowners who are currently locked into a lower rate won’t have much incentive to buy unless other circumstances (a growing family, a job relocation, etc.) are motivating them to move.
+While mortgage rates are projected to decrease slightly, the increases in home values will result in a market that largely emulates the current one.
+Homeowners currently locked into a lower rate still won’t have much incentive to buy unless other circumstances (a growing family, a job relocation, etc.) are motivating them to move.

 The opposite is true for buyers who need to move out of necessity and are selling a home at the same time.
-Buyers in this situation risk losing home equity the longer they wait, while simultaneously chancing higher mortgage rates (more on rising mortgage rates later).
+Buyers in this situation risk losing home equity the longer they wait.
+While a new mortgage rate may be less punitive the longer they wait, increases in housing prices will offset that benefit.
 Additionally, homeowners who sell now but wait to buy will cut into their savings by paying rent when they could have been building equity in a new home.

 Use our Home Sale Calculator to see how much you could lose if you wait to sell.